oliver-ode/TryHackMe/Easy/IntroductoryResearching/README.md

 # Introductory Researching

-All of these answers can really be found by reading through the associated reading so just the solutions will be listed.
+All of these answers can be found by reading through the associated reading so just the solutions will be listed.

 ## Example Research Question
 * Repeater